Failure sucks. Failure is difficult. Failure hurts. Trust me, I get it.

 Pursuing Your Dreams Is Hard, Exhilarating, and Important

 Failure is never as finite as it first seems.
 When you embark on a worthy goal, you will feel scared and run into challenges.

 But every challenge – every failure – is a gift.
-It’s a chance to stretch your courage, enrich your capabilities, and move closer toward meaning.
+It’s a chance to stretch your courage, enrich your capabilities, think bigger, and move closer toward meaning.

 Ready to begin?
 Then sign up for my course in How To Begin where you’ll learn how to step up and pursue your dreams.
 I’ll show you how to reboot from failure, get confident, and grow into the best version of yourself.